dgschwend/zynqnet/README.md

 ## High-Level Synthesis Source Code for FPGA accelerator
 The C/C++ source code for building the FPGA accelerator using High-Level Synthesis (Vivado HLS) can be found under "HLS"

+## Copyright and License
+ZynqNet is Copyright 2016 by David Gschwend.
+All files in this repository are released under the GNU General Public License as found in the LICENSE file.